 -

-The room selection process is conducted twice a year – in December for the Spring semester and in April for the Fall semester.
+The room selection process is conducted twice a year – in December for the Spring semester and in June for the Fall semester.
 The procedure is seniority-based: returning students select rooms first and the remaining places are assigned to the newcomers.
-First-year students can fill in the Roommate Compatibility Questionnaire to ease the process of combining students with similar preferences.
-If you have a special room request, already know who you want to share a room with, or have any other questions, please contact the Residence Life Office.
+First-year students must fill in the Roommate Compatibility Questionnaire to ease the process of combining students with similar preferences.

 While you can find everything in town (or order online), here are some things you will need right away: